 - Awaiting User Verification: If you are newly registered in ILLiad, we must verify that the information in your ILLiad account matches the information in your NYPL patron account.
 This process should require no more than 24 hours.
 If the information does not match, we will ask that you update your patron account before we go forward with your request(s).

-- Awaiting Request Processing: Your request has been received and will be sent out to potential lending libraries soon.
+- Awaiting Request Processing: Your request has been received and sent to potential lending libraries.

 - Request Sent: Your request has been sent to one or more potential lending libraries, and we are waiting for a response.

 - In Transit: The requested item has been received in the Interlibrary Services office and sent to the pickup location you selected.
 The item will remain in this status until it is received back in the Interlibrary Services office.